How to use shadows in UI design

 Alright.
 That’s it for shadows in UI design.
 We’ve discussed shadows in nature, how that relates to your design work, and how to apply shadow theory in practice.

-This post is one of the first in a series of UI design posts.
+This post is one of the first in a series of design system posts.
 Stay up to date for more.
-For now, please take a look at our blog for more tips, tricks, and guides.